inca/rho/SYNTAX.md

 ### Plain mode

-In plain mode only ampersand escaping occurs.
+In plain mode characters are emitted as-is, no escaping occurs.